artemmaksov/NeuralProcesses/README.md

-# neural-processes-py-tf
+# Optimization with Neural Processes

-An implementation of Neural Processes paper in python/tensorflow.
+An implementation of Neural Processes in python/tensorflow combined with Bayesian optimization.

-NPsin is fitting a sin(x) function based on R code by Kaspar Martens: https://github.com/kasparmartens/NeuralProcesses